 - Regulating the worm bin temperature between 59° – 86° Fahrenheit or 15° – 30° Celsius.
 Always remember that worms like the same temperatures as humans.

 - Make sure your worms are always comfortable.
-Provide sufficient bedding and keep it always moist (but not too moist!!!).
+Provide sufficient worm bin bedding and ensure the moisture level of worm bin is moist (but not too moist!!!).

 When I first started my worm farming odyssey, I learned the hard way through a series of trial and error.
 I hope you can forgive me.
 As a male, I’m not hard-wired to read the manual until something goes wrong.